ghga-de/milestones-docs/38-tokay-gecko/technical_specification.md

   end
 ```

-Kafka topic has to be the same for deletion and creation to guarantee order for events with same key - use type to distinguish
+Kafka topic has to be the same for deletion and creation (where applicable) to guarantee order for events with same key - use type to distinguish.

 ## Human Resource/Time Estimation: